gvwilson/fiction/voyage/index.md

 held its breath.

 Uws suddenly began laughing.
-Telling his followers that his mask or ax must have protected him from the curse, he ordered them to unchain him<span class="sidenote">According to legend, one of the magicians in attendance protested, turning herself into a puff of feathers to be carried away by the wind when the assembled nobility refused to listen.
+Telling his followers that his mask or ax must have protected him from the curse, he ordered them to unchain him<span class="note">According to legend, one of the magicians in attendance protested, turning herself into a puff of feathers to be carried away by the wind when the assembled nobility refused to listen.
 This is said to be the origin of the expression "blow to